ChristianGrimberg/mssqlserver/README.md

 > This image has configured with Buenos Aires time zone.

-Image of Microsoft SQL Server with tools with latest updates from Microsoft repository.
+Image of Microsoft SQL Server 2019 with tools with .Net Core 5 SDK and Runtime.

 ## Pull this image directly from Docker Hub